OPEC+ working on compromise for 2021 oil policy, sources say

 Two sources told Reuters the preferred option was a roll over of existing cuts into January, and a monthly increase by 0.5 million bpd in February, March, April and May.

+The view was also confirmed by Iranian oil minister Bijan Zanganeh, who spoke to local Iranian media.

 OPEC+ has to strike a delicate balance between pushing up oil prices enough to help their budgets but not by so much that rival U.S. output surges.
 U.S. shale production tends to climb above $50 a barrel.
-Prices are now around $48.
+Prices are now around $48 [O/R].

 Adding to the challenge within OPEC+, Moscow’s finances can tolerate lower oil prices than Riyadh’s.